Steven Caulker: Great Britain

 Caulker was named in Stuart Pearce's squad for the 2012 Summer Olympics Great Britain Olympic football team.
 He made his Team GB debut in a pre-Olympic friendly 2–0 defeat against Brazil.
 Caulker played in all of Great Britain's matches in the Olympics, making it out of the group stage before being knocked out in the quarterfinals on penalties to South Korea.

 Scotland eligibility

 In November 2013, then Scotland assistant manager Mark McGhee confirmed interest in Caulker, as Caulker's grandmother, Jessie, comes from Dollar, Clackmannanshire.
-Since his only full England cap was in a friendly, he is permitted to change allegiances.
+Since his only full England cap was in a friendly, he was permitted to change allegiances.
 In March 2018, Caulker declared his desire to play for Scotland.
 His then manager at Dundee, Neil McCann, said, "I would love him to pull on the dark blue for Scotland."
 In October 2019, Caulker contacted then Scotland assistant manager, Steven Reid, to express his desire to play for Scotland.

 In December 2020, Caulker expressed his desire to play international football "whether that be for England or Scotland".